briandipalma/js-formatter/README.md

 This repository hosts a wrapper around [esformatter](https://github.com/millermedeiros/esformatter/) that formats JS code to follow the [Caplin style guide](https://github.com/caplin/StyleGuide).
 As esformatter can be used stand alone with configuration it's generally not required to wrap it.
-The reason it's wrapped is for convenience as this package will also install a set of esformatter plugins.
+The reason it's wrapped is for convenience as this package depends on a set of required esformatter plugins.
 It also hosts the style guide esformatter configuration.
 This package can be used stand alone from the command line or as a required library.

 ### Mechanics

-To use as a stand alone CLI tool install it with the command.
+To use as a stand alone CLI tool install it globally with the command.

 ```bash
 $ npm i -g briandipalma/js-formatter